danhdav/danhdav.github.io/website/content/Posts/first-post.md

 I am in the process of integrating my academic webpage and my github pages site onto here.
 Because I just got the hang of Hugo, it will take quite some time, so your patience is much appreciated.
 Sorry to any friends or potential job recruiters out there.

-In the meantime, you can check out my GitHub and LinkedIn below.
+In the meantime, you can check out my GitHub and LinkedIn in the Homepage.